Who we are?

 BirdWatch Ireland (BWI) is the largest environmental charity in Ireland.
 Established in 1968, we are a non-governmental organisation with over 15,000 members nationwide, and we work to create a healthy natural environment both for wildlife and for people through the protection of wild birds and the wide range of flora and fauna upon which their survival depends.
 Through our membership, our network of nature reserves, our 30 local branches nationwide, our education programmes, our research, survey and monitoring work and our continual lobbying of decision-makers, we deliver improved engagement with nature and fight for the protection of Ireland’s rich natural assets, on which we all depend.
 We are the Irish partner in BirdLife International, the global partnership of bird conservation organisations.
 BirdWatch Ireland is focussed on the conservation of birds and biodiversity in Ireland.
 We aim to target our resources effectively so that we can promote nature conservation among policy-makers and the wider public.
 Our principal objectives include: i) species & habitat conservation; 2) research and monitoring; 3) promoting birds and biodiversity among the wider public; 4) reserve management and 5) policy & advocacy.
 For more information on BirdWatch Ireland’s work visit www.birdwatchireland.ie

-The National Parks and Wildlife Service is part of the Heritage Division of the Department of Arts, Heritage and the Gaeltacht The National Parks and Wildlife Service (NPWS) has key roles to i) secure the conservation of a representative range of ecosystems and maintain and enhance populations of flora and fauna in Ireland ii) to designate and advise on the protection of Natural Heritage Areas (NHA) having particular regard to the need to consult with interested parties and iii) to make the necessary arrangements for the implementation of National and EU legislation and policies including the EU Habitats and Birds Directives and for the ratification and implementation of the range of international Conventions and Agreements relating to the natural heritage.
+The National Parks and Wildlife Service is part of the Department of Housing, Local Government and Heritage.
+The National Parks and Wildlife Service (NPWS) has key roles to i) secure the conservation of a representative range of ecosystems and maintain and enhance populations of flora and fauna in Ireland ii) to designate and advise on the protection of Natural Heritage Areas (NHA) having particular regard to the need to consult with interested parties and iii) to make the necessary arrangements for the implementation of National and EU legislation and policies including the EU Habitats and Birds Directives and for the ratification and implementation of the range of international Conventions and Agreements relating to the natural heritage.
 To manage, maintain and develop State-owned National Parks and Nature Reserves.
 For more information on the work, structure and contact details visit www.npws.ie